Sue: I used to think Tara Palmer-Tomkinson was an android if that’s any help. Oh, David Fisher’s name rings a bell.

 Sue: Which castle is this?

 Sue: Yes, you can tell.
-It has that Yorkshire look to it.
+It looks like Yorkshire.

 Me: Really?
-I didn’t know you were an expert on castles.
+I didn’t know you were an expert on castles, Sue.

-Me: Shall we get in the car and visit it then, since it’s just down the road?
+Me: Shall we get in the car and visit it then, since it’s only down the road?

 Sue: If you like.